bennoloeffler/shadow-cljs-reactive/README.md

-# shadow-cljs - browser quickstart
+# BELs shadow-cljs / reagent - browser quickstart and examples

-This is a minimum template you can use as the basis for CLJS projects intended to run in the browser.
+This is a template you can use as the basis for CLJS reagent projects intended to run in the browser.

 ## Required Software